-#135 Experimental Biology (lab): •
+#135 Experimental Biology (lab): ◆

-This fast-paced course is for highly motivated students interested in pursuing careers in the sciences.
+This college preparatory lab-based course is designed for students who plan to attend a four-year college and who have a strong interest in pursuing a career in a scientific field.
 It approaches biology from a human perspective and will challenge and expand a student's work ethic.
 The topics covered in-depth are evolution, homeostasis, energy and matter in organisms, reproduction, inheritance and development, and ecology.
 The goals of the course also include learning some of what the life of a scientist is like and making connections between biological concepts and everyday life.
 Various in-depth research/presentation projects are completed throughout the year.
 Successful completion of the course should leave the student with a sense of academic confidence about studying independently and applying scientific and biological concepts to their life.

 Prerequisite: Teacher recommendation.
 Duration: Full Year.
 Credit: 1.0 Science.

-#145 Lab Chemistry:
+#145 Lab Chemistry: ♦